 • AIHackers repo eval: not verified (site-owned)

-not verifiedHigh-cost guarded escalation only; use Opus 4.8 as the practical Claude premium baseline.Claude models overview [archive], Claude API pricing [archive], Anthropic Fable 5 and Mythos 5 [archive], Anthropic Fable/Mythos access statement [archive], Anthropic Fable 5 redeployment [archive]2026-07-01
+Task latency varies; compare complete-task runtime before escalation.High-cost guarded escalation only; use Opus 5 as the practical Claude premium baseline.Claude models overview [archive], Claude API pricing [archive], Anthropic Fable 5 and Mythos 5 [archive], Anthropic Fable/Mythos access statement [archive], Anthropic Fable 5 redeployment [archive], Artificial Analysis: Claude Opus 5 [archive], Artificial Analysis: Claude Opus 5 on AA-Briefcase [archive]2026-07-25

 This table evaluates model evidence, not the surrounding coding tools.
 Tool productivity still requires the same repository task and acceptance rules.